SouthernMethodistUniversity/hpc_docs/_sources/accounts.md

 ## Accounts for Individuals with an SMU ID

-Most benefits eligible faculty and staff can use the self-service [ColdFront](https://hpcaccess.smu.edu) platform to create an account.
+Most benefits eligible faculty and staff can use the self-service [ColdFront](https://hpcaccess.smu.edu) platform to create an account for themselves, students, and external collaborators with SMU credentials.
 In order for an HPC account to be provisioned for a new user,

 1. The user must create or be added to a project in [ColdFront](https://hpcaccess.smu.edu).